bharatc9530/Intracranial-Hemorrhage-Detection/README.md

-# **Intracranial-Hemorrhage-Detection**
+# **Intra-Cranial Hemorrhage Detection**
-*Intracranial Hemorrhage Detection using Deep Learning (DL)*
+###*Intra-Cranial Hemorrhage Detection using Deep Learning (DL)*

-This project deals with Deep-learning solution for detection and classification of Intra Cranial Hemorrhage (ICH) using X-Ray Scans which is present in the format of DICOM (.dcm) medical images of brain 🧠.
+This project deals with Deep-learning solution for detection and classification of Intra-Cranial Hemorrhage (ICH) using medical images of brain 🧠 X-Ray Scans which are in the format of DICOM (.dcm).